We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Inflatable SUPs will often be a cheaper option than non-inflatable ones.
 But much like other outdoor gear, the better the quality of the board, the more expensive it tends to be.
 While we took the price into account, we primarily focused on the quality of the board along with stand-out features and overall ease of use.

-- Best Overall: iRocker Blackfin Model X
+- Runner Up: iRocker Blackfin Model X

 - Best for Beginners: Paddle North Portager